-+PHY1023, Survey of General Physics 3 hrs., 3 crs.
++PHY1023, Survey of General Physics

 (Offered fall, spring, and summer).
 Prerequisite: MAC1140, MAC1114.

 A conceptual approach to physics with emphasis on problem solving.
 This course is designed for students who plan to take PHY2048 and have had no previous physics course.